 - Heavy boots, including military, combat, construction, or cowboy boots.

 - May not be worn inside of any building on campus.

 Tattoos: None visible.

 - Whenever possible, tattoos must be covered by clothing.
-If the required or expected dress for an event makes that impossible (e.g., a sports contest or practice uniform that does not cover the tattoo; a P.E. uniform that does not cover the tattoo; a swimsuit that does not cover the tattoo; a formal gown that does not cover the tattoo), the tattoo must be covered by the student with as discrete a bandage as is possible.
-If the student has a tattoo that is too large to be covered in a discrete manner, or if the student has failed to cover the tattoo in a discrete manner, the student will be excluded from the event.
-The Dean, AMHS teachers, and/or moderators of extracurricular programs will determine if a tattoo has been covered discretely.
+If the required or expected dress for an event makes that impossible (e.g., a sports contest or practice uniform that does not cover the tattoo; a P.E. uniform that does not cover the tattoo; a swimsuit that does not cover the tattoo; a formal gown that does not cover the tattoo), the tattoo must be covered by the student with as discreet a bandage as is possible.
+If the student has a tattoo that is too large to be covered in a discreet manner, or if the student has failed to cover the tattoo in a discreet manner, the student will be excluded from the event.
+The Dean, AMHS teachers, and/or moderators of extracurricular programs will determine if a tattoo has been covered discreetly.

 Assisting with Freshman Orientation, Open House, and Freshman Welcome Night

 - Athletic Attire: This is acceptable, so long as modesty is maintained.